Tidal heating of Quantum Black Holes and their imprints on gravitational waves: implication for GW observations

-Approaching in an agnostic manner, therefore, it is possible to put constraint not only on $\mathcal{R}^2$ but also on $\varepsilon$.
+Approaching in an agnostic manner, this means that measuring $|\mathcal{R}|^2$ will be much more troublesome than anticipated.
+As both $|\mathcal{R}|^2$ and $\varepsilon$ contribute in the same post-Newtonian order, there will be a degeneracy between $|\mathcal{R}|^2$ and $\varepsilon$ during parameter estimation.
+But the factor in front of $|\mathcal{R}|^2$ and $\varepsilon$, respectively $\mathcal{M}^{(0)}$ and $\mathcal{M}^{(1)}$, has different spin dependence.
+This may break the degeneracy partially but it is unlikely that it will be completely removed.
+Therefore from observation, we can find a joint posterior distribution of $|\mathcal{R}|^2$ and $\varepsilon$.
+We can also marginalize one parameter to find some estimates of the other one.
+But due to the degeneracy, it remains to see how well that estimation will be.

 As long as EMRI is concerned, even though a detailed numerical analysis is needed to comment on the observability of $\varepsilon$, it is possible to do an order of magnitude estimation.
 We will do it by using available results in the literature.
-In \cite{Datta:2019epe} it has been shown that $\mathcal{R}^2$ can be constrained down to the value $\leq 5 \times 10^{-5}$ for SNR $(\rho) \sim 20$ with a $\chi_1 = .8$ for the supermassive body in the EMRI.
+In \cite{Datta:2019epe} it has been shown that $|\mathcal{R}|^2$ can be constrained down to the value $\leq 5 \times 10^{-5}$ for SNR $(\rho) \sim 20$ with a $\chi_1 = .8$ for the supermassive body in the EMRI.